Involved in an Accident Caused By Someone Texting and Driving? Contact an Auto Accident Lawyer in Los Angeles Today

 When a distracted driver takes his or her eyes off the road for even a second, the results can be devastating.
 Due to recent media attention, most drivers know that text messaging and accessing the Web while driving is dangerous.
 Unfortunately, motor vehicle accidents caused by cell phone use and texting still happen.

 If you or a loved one has been injured in an auto accident due to another person texting while driving contact the Los Angeles auto accident attorneys at Grey Law.
 We have represented thousands of people who have suffered due to the negligent actions of others.
 We will help you obtain full compensation for your injury and peace of mind.
 We obtain through subpoenas and open records law enforcement’s reports, photographs, video recorded witness statements and even video footage from traffic cameras to gather as much information as we possibly can.
-Always keeping our client’s best interests in mind, we communicate with medical providers and help ensure that our clients receive the medical care they need in cases where they have been severely injured.
-Contact our office today at 323-857-9500 for a free case evaluation.
+Always keeping our client’s best interests in mind, our bodily injury lawyers communicate with medical providers and help ensure that our clients receive the medical care they need in cases where they have been severely injured.
+Contact our office today at 323-210-4504 for a free case evaluation.

 Distracted driving and texting while driving are against the law in California, but the penalties are minor: a $76 fine for first offense and $175 fine for each subsequent offense for texting while driving.
 It is unlikely that these laws will have a major effect on people’s texting and driving habits.